3squ/ReunitedMod/README.md

 # myTeardrop Reunited Mod
 Reunited Mod is a mod for myTeardrop adding more than 30 costumes, plenty of food and achievements into the game.

-This Github repository only contains files you would need to install myTeardrop Reunited Mod
+This Github repository only contains files you would need to install myTeardrop Reunited Mod locally
 ## Installation
 ### Requirements
 * Game Files for myTeardrop 1.4.1 (Recommended!)